kichikuou/xsystem35-sdl2/README.md

 ## Running
 ### Windows

-Execute `xsystem35`, and a dialog will appear for you to select a folder.
-Choose the game folder (where the ALD files are located).
+Copy `xsystem35.exe` to the game folder and run it.

 ### Android